Graham McCamley

-Sir Graham Edward McCamley MBE (born 1932) is a prominent Australian cattle baron, best known for establishing a cattle empire in Queensland where he bred premium Brahman stud herds.
+Sir Graham Edward McCamley (24 August 1932 – 3 January 2026) was an Australian cattle baron.

+McCamley was best known for establishing a cattle empire in Queensland where he bred premium Brahman stud herds.
+He was one of the first cattle producers in Australia to develop and promote the breed.

 Early life

-McCamley's parents Edward and Ivy were second generation Polled Hereford cattle breeders, and had established a successful stud on their property Eulogie Park near Dululu, Queensland.
+McCamley's parents Edward and Ivy were second-generation Polled Hereford cattle breeders.
+They had established a successful stud on their property Eulogie Park near Dululu, Queensland.
 McCamley was born in 1932 and grew up on the Dululu property with his siblings and learnt as much as he could about cattle.

 In 1947, McCamley fell from his horse while chasing after a bullock.
 He suffered injuries to his right leg after his horse landed on it in the fall.
-He was treated by ambulance officers from Wowan, Queensland before being taken to Rockhampton.
+He was treated by ambulance officers from Wowan, Queensland, before being taken to Rockhampton.
 McCamley was then flown to Brisbane for further treatment.

 As he became older, McCamley continued to show an interest in the quality of various cattle breeds.
 In 1948, he entered the Queensland Country Life Young Judges Competition at the Rockhampton Show, where he placed first after impressing the judge with his eye for detail on the points bulls needed to be considered high quality.